-- 1. define the research project (topic must be different from prior PHM389/399 projects); - 2. complete the course enrolment form with the student; - 3. ensure progress of the student through guidance and encouragement; - 4. provide resources and support for conduct of the project; - 5. stimulate and evaluate the student in the laboratory (or other relevant setting) on their aptitude to think and learn; - 6. oversee the progress of the student and meet with the student at mid-term to document progress; - 7. ensure successful write-up of the project for submission of a grade; and - 8. grade the final report.
+- 1. define the research project (topic must be different from prior PHM389/PHM589 projects); - 2. complete the course enrolment form with the student; - 3. attend course orientation meeting for supervisors - 4. ensure progress of the student through guidance and encouragement; - 5. provide resources and support for conduct of the project; - 6. stimulate and evaluate the student in the laboratory (or other relevant setting) on their aptitude to think and learn; - 7. oversee the progress of the student and meet with the student at mid-term to document progress; - 8. ensure successful write-up of the project for submission of a grade; and - 9. grade the final report and "industry, originality and creativity" of the student.